-A701 SEA Objectives Environmental Category/Issues Reason for Designations Bilston Burn Site of Special Scientific Interest Designated to protect an area of bio Hewan Bank Site of Special Scientific Interest Designated to protect an area of ge Roslin Glen Site of Special Scientific Interest Designated to protect an area of bio Roslin Glen Country Park Biodiversity, Geodiversity and Soil Black Burn Site of Special Scientific Interest Designated to protect an area of bio Carlops Meltwater Channels Site of Special Scientific Interest Designated to protect an area of ge Auchencorth Moss Site of Special Scientific Interest Designated to protect an area of bio Ancient Woodland located throughout the corridor Designated to protect and avoid the Bilston Burn Fluvial Flood Risk River North Esk Fluvial Flood Risk Boghall Burn Fluvial Flood Risk Water, Flood Risk and Resilience Glencourse Burn Fluvial Flood Risk Loon Burn Fluvial Flood Risk Black Burn Fluvial Flood Risk Braidwood Burn Fluvial Flood Risk Areas of Surface Water Flood Risk located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings Scheduled Monuments located throughout the corridor To preserve Scotland's most signific Battle of Rullion Green Battlefield Designated to protect and recogn historical association, physical and/ Cultural Heritage Mavisbank Conservation Area Battle of Roslin Battlefield Roslin Conservation Area To preserve and enhance buildings 1 Howgate Conservation Area Mavisbank Garden and Designed Landscape Penicuik Conservation Area Landscape Roslin Glen and Hawthornden Castle Gardens and Designed Landscapes To ensure sites cultural significance Penicuik Gardens and Designed Landscapes Newhall Garden and Designed Landscapes
+A701 SEA Objectives Environmental Category/Issues Reason for Designations Bilston Burn Site of Special Scientific Interest Designated to protect an area of biological and geological interest Hewan Bank Site of Special Scientific Interest Designated to protect an area of geological interest Roslin Glen Site of Special Scientific Interest Designated to protect an area of biological interest Diadivaraity Condivaraity and Cail Roslin Glen Country Park Biodiversity, Geodiversity and Soil Black Burn Site of Special Scientific Interest Designated to protect an area of biological interest Carlops Meltwater Channels Site of Special Scientific Interest Designated to protect an area of geological interest Auchencorth Moss Site of Special Scientific Interest Designated to protect an area of biological interest Ancient Woodland located throughout the corridor Designated to protect and avoid the degradation of areas of ancient woodland Bilston Burn Fluvial Flood Risk River North Esk Fluvial Flood Risk Boghall Burn Fluvial Flood Risk Water, Flood Risk and Resilience Glencourse Burn Fluvial Flood Risk Loon Burn Fluvial Flood Risk Black Burn Fluvial Flood Risk Braidwood Burn Fluvial Flood Risk Areas of Surface Water Flood Risk located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings of historical or architectural interest.
+Scheduled Monuments located throughout the corridor To preserve Scotland's most significant sites and monuments Battle of Rullion Green Battlefield Designated to protect and recognise Battlefields of cultural significance which have historical association, physical and/or archaeological remains and a battlefield landscape Cultural Heritage Mavisbank Conservation Area Battle of Roslin Battlefield To recover and subspace buildings of historical or explits struct Roslin Conservation Area To preserve and enhance buildings of historical or architectural interest.
+Howgate Conservation Area Mavisbank Garden and Designed Landscape Penicuik Conservation Area Landscape Roslin Glen and Hawthornden Castle Gardens and Designed Landscapes To ensure sites cultural significance can be taken into account in the planning process.
+Penicuik Gardens and Designed Landscapes Newhall Garden and Designed Landscapes

-F.1.64 The A703 travel corridor extends from Leadburn to Traquair.
+- F.1.64 The A703 travel corridor extends from Leadburn to Traquair.
 It includes towns such as Eddleston, Peebles, Cardona, Innerleithen and Walkerburn.
-The main road links within the corridor include the A703 and A72.

-F.1.65 Environmental features include the River Tweed and associated designations, a number of SSSI and areas of Ancient Woodland.

-F.1.66 The River Tweed and other small burns are at risk of fluvial flood risk and areas of surface water flood risk are located throughout the travel corridor.
+The main road links within the corridor include the A703 and A72. - F.1.65 Environmental features include the River Tweed and associated designations, a number of SSSI and areas of Ancient Woodland. - F.1.66 The River Tweed and other small burns are at risk of fluvial flood risk and areas of surface water flood risk are located throughout the travel corridor.